zypher-game/docs/content/mining/prover/prover.md

 );
 ```

-And then, open a PR to PoZK repository in GitHub (coming soon), and provide the open source address of prover and the dockerfile compiled into docker image.
+And then, open a PR to mining repository in GitHub (coming soon), and provide the open source address of prover and the dockerfile compiled into docker image.

 Example 2048 Dockerfile:
 ```